-You haven't forgotten that full-body moisturisation, have you?
-Aveeno's cream is rich but not claggy, has barely even a whiff of scent and is just a dream to use.
+You haven't forgotten that full-body moisturization, have you?
+Aveeno's cream is rich but not claggy, has barely even a whiff of scent, and is just a dream to use.

-When skin is so dehydrated that even your richest moisturisers doesn't seem to be having an effect, try calling in the support of Simple's booster shot.
-It contains botanicals with near-identical molecular structure to the hydrators found naturally in the skin, replicating their work and putting a plug on the existing moisture within.
+When skin is so dehydrated that even your richest moisturizers don't seem to be having an effect, try calling in the support of Simple's booster shot.
+It contains botanicals with a near-identical molecular structure to the hydrators found naturally in the skin, replicating their work and putting a plug on the existing moisture within.